Law Personal Statement

-In my spare time I enjoy babysitting my young cousins and organizing activities for their amusement.
+In my spare time I enjoy babysitting my young cousins and organising activities for their amusement.

 I work at British Home Stores at the weekends, where I am continually developing my communication and assistance skills.

-Within my Sixth form, I am a part of the Prefect Committee, taking the role of Senior Prefect in charge of charitable events.
-This I believe shows my excellent organizational skills, as well as the ability to lead others and work under pressure.
+Within my sixth form, I am a part of the prefect committee, taking the role of senior prefect in charge of charitable events.
+This I believe shows my excellent organisational skills, as well as the ability to lead others and work under pressure.

 Even before taking up the role of a prefect I have always been a person with a strong and vibrant personality, with the ability to persuade and negotiate-skills that I feel would be highly valued whilst practicing law.
 From a young age, teachers and others likewise have commented on my particular flair in debating and all aspects of English, particularly analytical tasks.

-I am an individual who holds a great deal of ambition in my heart, and am set on becoming the best in whichever field of law I choose to specialize in.
+I am an individual who holds a great deal of ambition in my heart, and am set on becoming the best in whichever field of law I choose to specialise in.

 My time at university will be, I am sure, one of the best of my life.
 I relish a challenge and the prospect of going to a top university and being an integral part of a student body is exhilarating.
 My drive and self motivation is what I am sure will make me excel at university and definitely raise standards.

 This personal statement was written by anam2705 for application in 2009.